Photo by Mungkhoodstudio's Images from Canva.com

 VA Loans and Certificate of Eligibility

-However, some applicants must secure the COE through other methods if the VA lacks information.
-To receive a COE, active duty members need a signed, current statement of service.
-Veterans will need to show a copy of DD Form 214, with particular attention paid to items 24 and 28, which refer to character of service and reason for separation.
+If eligibility cannot be verified electronically, additional documentation may be required.
+Active-duty service members must provide a signed, current Statement of Service.
+Veterans must provide a copy of DD Form 214, with particular attention to items 24 and 28, which refer to character of service and reason for separation.

 By Dawn M. Smith

 Ready to buy a home?
 The time to get your finances ready is now.
-Download our free guide below!
+Download MilitaryByOwner's free guide below.